klonyyy/MCUViewer-docs/documentation/Introduction/Introduction.md

 ### MacOS

 Download the *.dmg package.
 Open it and drag and drop the MCUViewer app to Applications folder.
+If the application does not run due to unverified source, make sure to allow it in the security preferences.

 ## Quick Start - Variable Viewer